 Paid-in capital subscription:

-Since achieving independence in 2002, Timor-Leste has made significant progress in state building.
-However, while access to essential services (particularly electricity) has improved dramatically, key human development indicators are low.
-The country’s prospects hinge on prudent and effective use of revenue from petroleum production to finance investments in the physical infrastructure, human capital, and institutions needed to develop an economy not reliant on income from fossil fuels.
+Timor-Leste has made significant progress in state building since its independence in 2002.
+However, while access to essential services (particularly electricity) has vastly improved, key human development indicators remain low.
+The country’s prospects hinge on prudent and effective use of revenues from petroleum production to finance the investments in human capital, physical infrastructure, and institutions that are needed to support economic diversification and growth.

 Port views in Timor-Leste's capital of Dili

-Since 1999, ADB has committed loans, grants, and technical assistance worth $434.21 million for Timor-Leste.
+Since 1999, ADB has committed loans, grants (including cofinancing), and technical assistance worth $443.63 million for Timor-Leste.